GSA/code-gov-developer-docs/README.md

 Thanks to CFPB team for creating this model and for furthering open source in government.

+## Setup instructions

+To get started, clone the repo locally.
+Then run 'bundle exec jekyll serve' and go to http://127.0.0.1:4000/ (or http://localhost:4000/) to run the site on your machine

 ## Using JavaScript and Bower

 If you are going to work on the JavaScript for this site, you need to do the following: